CircuitChaos/OpenMicron/README.md

 What's left to be done:

-* Investigate the situation with **AnyTone AT-778UV**, **Retevis RT-95** and/or other similar radios.
-Does the software work with them?
+* Investigate the situation with **Retevis RT-95** and/or other similar radios.
+Does the software work with it?
 Is the memory map the same?
 It should be, but you can never know
 * Write proper manpage and – if software proves to be reliable – work with Linux distribution maintainers to integrate it into their repositories
 * Work with **Chirp** maintainers to add the radio to Chirp (the memory map I created should help!)
 * Make the utility portable to other POSIX-compatible systems